VAV2021/mockobjects/using-mockito.md

 ## Resources

-Best page for examples of using Mockito is the official Javadoc:
+Best page for examples of using Mockito is the Mockito Javadoc:
 <https://site.mockito.org/javadoc/current/org/mockito/Mockito.html>

 Two tutorials with useful content: